Is It Possible to Upsell and Make Customers Happy at the Same Time?

 When I think of upselling, I think of someone pressuring me into buying things I don’t need.

-That’s because it doesn’t take much to conjure the image of a sleazy car salesman pushing add-ons such as rust protection, floor mats and other items worth hundreds if not thousands of dollars.
+That’s because it doesn’t take much to conjure the image of a sleazy car salesman pushing rust protection, floor mats and the like.

 Luckily this type of thinking is outdated, and for good reason.
 An upsell shouldn’t be a hair-pulling experience, but an alignment of business and customer via a series of thoughtful nudges.
 In other words, there should be a real strategy behind your every action.

-And it should reach into every facet of your operations, including product design and customer support.
+This type of thinking should reach into every facet of your operations, including product design, positioning, and bundling.

 The golden rule of sales is to do what’s in the best interest of your customer, not the company.
 Because if you don’t, you’ll never get past selling a commodity instead of a product that customers can assign value to.
 So how do you upsell – and make customers happy doing it?